berbix/berbix-go/README.md

 same subject should be uploaded.
 See the descriptions of the [`Issue` property](#issues-issue) and the [`IssueDetails` type](#issuedetails-issuedetails) below for more details.

 The `Images` property of the `options` must contain at least one image, but more images may be required depending on which step in the verification process you have reached.
-Refer to the [API documentation](https://docs.berbix.com/reference/uploadimages) for an up-to-date description of what and how many images are expected at each step.
+Refer to the [API documentation](https://docs.berbix.com/reference/uploadimages) for an up-to-date description of what and how many images are expected at each step and what the first image uploaded should be.

 See the [documentation of the `RawImage` type](#rawimage) below for more details on the values that should be passed in the `Images` slice.
-See the [documentation for the corresponding API endpoint](https://docs.berbix.com/reference/uploadimages) for a description of what images are expected in what situations and how to interpret the results of the response.